Please read the entire FAQ. It will answer your questions about Taste and See Gardens.

 I want you to talk with the farmer growing your food.

-I want you to ask questions as to how I grow this food…or any other questions that you may have.
+I want you to ask questions as about this food.

-I want to help you to be a better gardener, if you have a garden.
+I want you to be a healthier person.

 What are your growing practices?

-I use organic methods to grow the produce.
-I also apply regenerative practices that help build soil health, which helps build plant health, which then helps build your health.
+In addition to using organic methods to grow the produce, I also apply regenerative practices that help build soil health, which helps build plant health, which then helps build your health.

 The ground that is being used for the Pick-Your-Own garden has in the past been certified Organic (for hay production).
 Ever since we purchased the land many, many years ago, we have not used any life killing chemicals (herbicide, fungicide, insecticide, etc) on the land.